stair-lab/CT-Disease-Detection/README.md

    - Check that image files exist in `data/` directory
    - Ensure normalization values match your data

+5. **Biomarker Configuration Issues**
+   - Use the validation function to check dataset compatibility
+   - Ensure all required biomarker columns exist in your data
+   - Check YAML syntax is correct

 ### Performance Tips

 1. **GPU Memory Optimization**